paolitacute/MVP/mvp/src/bugs.md

 - El estado por default de una orden es nueva, pero el dropdown dice pendiente y cuando lo seleccionas, no cambia automaticamente
 - Al presionar el boton copiar en Order Summary, el estatus de la orden cambia a pendiente
 - Al pasar la fecha de send by the una orden, automaticamente marcarla como estado "Atrasada"
+- Add a button to choose the amount of products to add to the cart in the product page (keep the one in the cart)

 # IN PROGRESS